kserve/modelmesh-serving/docs/configuration/built-in-runtimes.md

 # Customizing Built-In Runtime Pods

-ModelMesh Serving currently supports two built-in `ServingRuntime`s:
+ModelMesh Serving currently supports three built-in `ServingRuntime`s:

 - Nvidia Triton - onnx, pytorch, tensorflow (model types supported)
 - MLServer - lightgbm, sklearn, xgboost
+- OpenVINO Model Server OVMS - OpenVINO's Intermediate Representation (IR) format, and onnx models.

 When a `Predictor`s using one of these model types is deployed, Pods corresponding to the supporting `ServingRuntime` will be started if they aren't already running.
 Most of the built-in `ServingRuntime` fields should not be modified, but some can be changed to customize the details of the corresponding Pods: